-Where applicable we release sterile fruit flies into the quarantine area after completing bait spotting.
+Where applicable during a response, we release sterile fruit flies into the quarantine area after completing bait spotting.
 The decision to release sterile flies is made in consultation with entomologists and based on factors such as the time of year at which detections are made and the number of flies discovered.

 During a sterile fly release, 100,000 sterile flies are released per square kilometre once or twice a week for up to 12 weeks.

 Releasing sterile fruit flies limits the chances of wild fruit flies reproducing.
 Eggs laid after the sterile and wild fruit flies mate will be infertile.